 Surface Contamination: Pure silicone is extremely difficult to remove once it comes into contact with a surface.

 Chemical Incompatibility: The chemicals in silicone can react adversely with those in paint, causing discoloration, blistering, or deterioration of the paint film.
-This will lead to premature aging and damage to the painted surface.

 Aesthetic Compromise: The glossy finish of pure silicone can create unwanted reflections and distort the appearance of a painted surface, especially when a protective coating is applied.
-This can significantly alter the intended visual effect and diminish the overall impact of the work.

 Real-World Examples